elijah-potter/blog/posts/3_awesome_ways_computers_generate_randomness.md

 I thought, for a very long time, that computers could only create pseudorandom numbers.
 The main reason I thought this, and why you might too, is because utilities like the Random class in .NET are pseudorandom and are seeded by some arbitrary information, like the current time.

-Computers aren’t useful if they aren’t deterministic.
+Computers aren't useful if they aren't deterministic.
 In a perfect, enclosed system, it would be impossible for a computer to generate truly random numbers.

 ## True Randomness